Sculpture of a woman with a beehive for a head in a garden

 • Presented Ansel Adams in Our Time at the de Young April 8 – August 6, 2023.
 The exhibition spotlighted the artist’s efforts to establish environmental stewardship as a pillar of civic life.
 The work of 23 contemporary artists opened up new conversations around Adams’s work, looking both forward and backward to present a richer picture of the relationship between photography, art, landscape, and environmentalism.

-• Presenting Contemporary Indigenous Voices of California’s South Coast Range at the de Young October 7, 2023 – January 7, 2024.
-The exhibition features portraits of Indigenous community members from the South Coast Range (the San Francisco peninsula through the Santa Cruz mountains, Monterey Bay, and lower Salinan Valley) by artist Kirti Bassendine.
-The photographs are accompanied by powerful personal statements from Native community members calling attention to cultural connections to the land, rematriation (restoring the relationship between Indigenous people and their ancestral land), and climate change.
+• Presented Contemporary Indigenous Voices of California’s South Coast Range at the de Young October 7, 2023 – January 7, 2024.
+The exhibition featured portraits of Indigenous community members from the South Coast Range (the San Francisco peninsula through the Santa Cruz mountains, Monterey Bay, and lower Salinan Valley) by artist Kirti Bassendine.
+The photographs were accompanied by powerful personal statements from Native community members calling attention to cultural connections to the land, rematriation (restoring the relationship between Indigenous people and their ancestral land), and climate change.

 Acknowledgments